Anbarivu: Plot

 After a fight leaves Anbu injured, Anbu and Arivu switch places; Anbu stays in Canada with his father, Prakasham, and Arivu stays in Madurai with his relatives.
 'Anbu' becomes emotional after seeing his grandfather and his mother.
 However, after an altercation with the family bull, Marudhu, his mother, Lakshmi, realises that 'Anbu' is Arivu.
-Lakshmi convinces Arivu to stay with him, just him, Anbu, and her father.
+Lakshmi convinces Arivu to stay with him, just him, Anbu, and his father.
 Muniyandi eventually discovers 'Anbu' is Arivu after he runs away from a fight and sends him away.
 Anbu falls in love with Yazhini.
 Pasupathy convinces Muniyandi to let a German company build an agriculture company to give the villagers work and a good salary.
 Dheena scolds him when he eats a meal at a function, and Arivu falls in love with Kayal.
 Singaram, still angry at Arivu and Muniyandi, wants to kill him.

 Anbu shames Prakasham and calls Muniyandi to teach Arivu a lesson, so Muniyandi calls Pasupathy.
 Kayal professes her love for Arivu, and Singaram intervenes, but Marudhu saves him.
 Arivu convinces Pasupathy to sell the land for its crops, which angers Pasupathy.
 Kayal takes Arivu to her household, introduces him to her family, and then shows her family to Prakasham via video call.
 Lakshmi meets with a lorry accident, and Arivu explains how discrimination is unnecessary.
 Dheena apologises to Arivu, and Arivu realises Pasupathy is the mastermind behind the accident and meets him.
 Prakasham apologises to Anbu after Anbu reveals that he suffered a lot of pain and bullying because he did not have a father to protect him.
 Dheena convinces Muniyandi and Pasupathy to hold a chariot festival to unite the two villages.

 At the chariot festival, Pasupathy shames Muniyandi and reveals that he killed his best friend and broke up with his family to reach his dream of becoming an MLA.
 Anbu and Singaram bury the hatchet after his henchmen betray Singaram.
 Anbu talks sense to Muniyandi.
 Pasupathy goes to award the German corporates, but the German tells him he is not the boss.
 Prakasham makes a grand entry into the village, and Pasupathy greets him with a garland.
 Muniyandi forgives his son-in-law, and Arivu later reveals Pasupathy as the main villain behind the village dispute, and the CBI arrests Pasupathy.
 The festival becomes a success with both villagers of Aandiyaapuram and Arasapuram jointly pulling the chariot.